-In the State of California, there is a Prenatal Screening Program which is used for risk calculations.
-The State requires that all first trimester and quad screen specimens are performed within the State laboratory system.
-The State system runs a little differently from other screening systems.
-More information about the State Program is available at www.cdph.ca.gov/programs/PNS/Pages/default.aspx.
+In the State of California, there is a prenatal screening program which is used for risk calculations.
+The state requires that all first and second trimester blood specimens are performed in the state laboratory system. https://www.cdph.ca.gov/Programs/CFH/DGDS/Pages/pns/

 Risk for Other Birth Defects

 The nuchal translucency measurement is more than just a screening for Down syndrome.
 A very small nuchal translucency measurement – less than 2.5 mm – places the pregnancy in a low-risk group for problems, such as fetal heart abnormalities.
 Pregnancies where the nuchal translucency measurement is between about 2.5 and 3.5 mm are in an intermediate-risk group, and for these women, a genetic sonogram at about 18 weeks into the pregnancy plus a detailed sonogram of the heart (called a fetal echocardiogram) at about 22 weeks are recommended.
 Women with a nuchal translucency measurement of 3.5 mm or more have pregnancies at increased risk for chromosome problems, for abnormalities of the fetal heart, and for other birth defects, ranging from abnormalities of the skeletal system to the baby’s diaphragm.
 For these pregnancies, genetic counseling and a genetic sonogram at 18 weeks, and a fetal echocardiogram and a detailed scan at about 22 weeks, are recommended.